-The default update provisioners command, run with no options, updates all images.
+The default updateprovisioners command, run with no options, updates all images.
 If run from cmsh with a specified image as an option, then the command only does the updates for that particular image.
 A provisioning node undergoing an image update does not provision other nodes until the update is completed.

 '''

-[bright71]% softwareimage updateprovisioners
+[bright72]% softwareimage updateprovisioners

 Provisioning nodes will be updated in the background.

-Sun Dec 12 13:45:09 2010 bright71: Starting update of software image(s)\ provisioning node(s). (user initiated). [bright71]% softwareimage updateprovisioners [bright71]%

-Sun Dec 12 13:45:41 2010 bright71: Updating image default-image on prov\

-isioning node node001.

-[bright71]%

-Sun Dec 12 13:46:00 2010 bright71: Updating image default-image on prov\ isioning node node001 completed.

-Sun Dec 12 13:46:00 2010 bright71: Provisioning node node001 was updated

-Sun Dec 12 13:46:00 2010 bright71: Finished updating software image(s) \

-on provisioning node(s).

 '''

+Sun Dec 12 13:45:09 2010 bright72: Starting update of software image(s)\ provisioning node(s). (user initiated). [bright72]% softwareimage updateprovisioners [bright72]% Sun Dec 12 13:45:41 2010 bright72: Updating image default-image on prov\ isioning node node001. [bright72]% Sun Dec 12 13:46:00 2010 bright72: Updating image default-image on prov\ isioning node node001 completed.
+Sun Dec 12 13:46:00 2010 bright72: Provisioning node node001 was updated Sun Dec 12 13:46:00 2010 bright72: Finished updating software image(s) \ on provisioning node(s).

-Provisioning Node Update Safeguards And provisioning node autoupdate timeout
+Provisioning Node Update Safeguards And provisioningnodeautoupdatetimeout

 The updateprovisioners command is subject to safeguards that prevent it running too frequently.
-The minimum period between provisioning updates can be adjusted with the parameter provisioning updates and default value of 300s.
+The minimum period between provisioning updates can be adjusted with the parameter provision-ingnodeautoupdatetimeout, which has a default value of 300s.